Company Logo - Home Link

 In some versions of the credits, a camera shot pulls out from a red door and a large home.
 This is where the Tanner’s actually live, at the made-up address of 1822 Gerard.

-The real-life location of the home pictured in the credits is 1709 Broadrick Street.
+The real-life location of the Full House address is 1709 Broadrick Street.
 This house is in the Lower Pacific Heights neighborhood, about a mile from the Painted Ladies.

 One of the creators of Full House recently purchased and renovated the home, listing it for sale with one of the most prestigious real estate firms in California.